genome/ptero-apis/workflow.md

 ### GET /v1/workflows/(id)
 Fetches the data for a given workflow.
-This should include the original data from the POST, plus additional fields like `status`, timestamps, and links to related data like `executions` and `reports`.
+This should include the original data from the POST, plus additional fields like `status`, timestamps, and edges to related data like `executions` and `reports`.

 #### Responses